bmehder/sveltekit-get-cats/README.md

 ## Keyboard Shortcuts (Lightweight “Subscriptions”)

 Earlier versions of this project modeled **subscriptions** as their own typed ADT.
-That worked, but added more ceremony than was helpful for such a small app.
+That worked, but added more ceremony than was helpful.

 The current approach keeps the idea of **“external events become messages”** but implements it in a simpler way using Svelte: